sergeyfilimonov/gridsome-metrika/README.md

-# gridsome-plugin-yandex-metrika

-> Yandex Metrika plugin for Gridsome.
+# Yandex.Metrika plugin for Gridsome

 See [Vue Yandex Metrika](https://www.npmjs.com/package/vue-yandex-metrika) for other options.